Insular2895/MCD/README.md

 - **Limit overstock accumulation at S002** and the associated waste and DLC risk
 - **Smooth stock tension at S001** without inflating the overall replenishment budget
 - Use purchasing as a last lever, not the default first response This logic requires a shared real-time inventory view across locations — which this prototype approximates with its daily KPI layer — and a decision rule that checks cross-site availability upstream of the order engine.
-It is documented as a priority next step in `assumptions.md`.

 ---